We’ve all sat down for too long and experienced that painful pins and needles feeling when our foot “fell asleep.”

 The problem with this condition is that all the pain is happening inside your foot, beneath the surface unlike other easier to diagnose foot problems such as bunions or plantar warts.
 A pinched nerve often requires professional examination with an MRI machine, and if left uncared for, can cause severe pain and radical inflammation.
 In extreme causes, surgical removal of the nerve may serve as the only form of relief.

 Learn more about Neuroma and how we diagnose and treat this foot condition by exploring our services.

 For those with diabetes, the disease can cause nerve damage as a result of high blood sugar and result in foot numbness.
 This condition, known as diabetic neuropathy, has four different conditions, but the most common foot tingling culprit is peripheral neuropathy.

 There are medications you can be prescribed to help with the discomfort, but diabetic neuropathy can typically be prevented by maintaining healthy blood sugar levels and proper foot care.

 This condition is often seen in elderly patients, who may have problems reaching their feet or suffer from poor circulation.
-Clumsy nail clips, overgrown nails or the inability to see or feel their feet could lead to infections, so for sufferers, we typically recommend more frequently check-ups.
+Clumsy nail clips, overgrown nails or the inability to see or feel their feet could lead to infections and foot ulcers, so for sufferers, we typically recommend more frequent check-ups.

 At Foot & Ankle Group, we see our diabetic patients every nine weeks to ensure no problems go unnoticed or neglected.
 We also offer personalized guidance and advice for preventing diabetic foot problems here.